TOP

 1. A more advanced sustainable management

 External evaluation and accreditation of ESG may facilitate a progress towards a more systemized sustainable management.
-Since an issue of SRI bonds, in particular, also serves as an indicator of ESG activities, it may lead to higher performance in external ESG evaluations and ultimately, greater corporate values.
+Since an issue of ESG bonds, in particular, also serves as an indicator of ESG activities, it may lead to higher performance in external ESG evaluations and ultimately, greater corporate values.

 2. An enhanced corporate image

-An issue of SRI bonds may raise awareness of the company's carrying out of a project that is in line with sustainable development goals of our society, thereby actively improving corporate reputation, social contribution, corporate image and brand value.
+An issue of ESG bonds may raise awareness of the company's carrying out of a project that is in line with sustainable development goals of our society, thereby actively improving corporate reputation, social contribution, corporate image and brand value.

-3. A greater accessibility to SRI investments
+3. A greater accessibility to ESG investments

 The issuer may have a greater accessibility to investments from investors around the world who value corporate social responsibility.
 Also, domestically, a growing number of pension funds and private institutional investors are increasing their socially responsible investments.
-Already, the demand for SRI bonds is higher than that for other bonds, making it easier to raise capital.
+Already, the demand for ESG bonds is higher than that for other bonds, making it easier to raise capital.

 Benefits to Investors